| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 tcWarning :: Warning -> TypecheckM () Source #

-Returns a type checking monad, containing the warning wrn
+Returns a type checking monad, containing the warning wrn.
+An example

 a warning because there is a new declaration of a variable, which shadows